Health Physics Society Awards

 This award and associated memorialization(s) are intended to acknowledge outstanding:

 1. Contributions to the profession of health physics while in public service or

 2. Service to the general public that significantly contributes to the relationship between the public and the health physics profession.

 This award honors teachers who have made significant contributions to educating students in topics related to the field of radiation safety.

 National Student Science Award

 This award recognizes outstanding contributions by students in grades 6–12 to the understanding of the applications of radiation and its impact on the environment and health.
-Nominations for this award can be made by any plenary member of the Society or by a chapter.
+Nominations for this award can be made by any full member of the Society or by a chapter.
 This award is presented at a meeting of the nominating chapter or a chapter near the awardee's residence.

 Health Physics Honor Roll

 This award is given posthumously to honor Society members who significantly contributed to the profession of health physics during their careers, but were not otherwise honored by the Society during their lifetimes.
 Such contributions may include—but are not limited to—education, research, and administration.

 This award is given to internationally known authorities on topics pertinent to the Society to present lectures at national meetings of the Society.
 The lecturers may be selected as keynote speakers at plenary sessions at the annual or midyear meeting or as speakers at other sessions of the Society's national meetings.
 Read more here.